 You have to take responsibility for your own actions and behaviors, it is no one else’s fault but our own if we allow ourselves to get walked all over, are bored, upset, depressed, lazy, stressed, or a host of any other emotions.
 If you want something it is your job to go get it.
 If you don’t want something it is your job to not let it consume you.

-Respect and empathy for others decisions, lifestyle choices, philosophies, and behaviors is of the highest importance.
-The majority of people in this world are good despite what you see on the news and I focus my attention of all that is right in this world as opposed to what is wrong.
+Respect and empathy for other decisions, lifestyle choices, philosophies, and behaviors is of the highest importance.
+The majority of people in this world are good despite what you see on the news and I focus my attention on all that is right in this world as opposed to what is wrong.
 There will always be events and actions taken that are beyond your control, belief, and imagination.
-Embrace and marvel in those that are in the best interest of humanity and lets ask ourselves what we can do to contribute positively and unconditionally to those that may need our help.
+Embrace and marvel in those that are in the best interest of humanity and let’s ask ourselves what we can do to contribute positively and unconditionally to those that may need our help.

 Rule #3: Your beliefs create your reality

 Your beliefs determine the things you will accomplish.
 If you don’t believe you can achieve something like weightless, a specific career, or even a relationship with a certain type of person how hard do you think you’ll actually work for it?

 Your beliefs become your operating system, everything you see, think, feel, and experience will be influenced by what you believe to be the truth.
 For example, if you believe the only way to wealth is through working more hours for someone else that will be your reality.
 However, if you believe the path to wealth is through entrepreneurship that will be the path you embark on.

 If you believe life is difficult then it will be.
 If you believe things are impossible then they will be.
 If you believe that you’re not smart enough, attractive enough, or capable then you never will be.
 You have the ability to create new possibilities for yourself every day by eliminating limiting beliefs.